Alex250801/Trading-Card-Game/README.md

     3.4 Mint our NFT
 4. Exchange the minted NFT with the one we got earlier calling (exchangeNft) endpoint.
     We are trading with ourselves, so sender address == receiver address.
-5. The last thing here is verification, which will be available once you re-run the scripts again and will be showing in the
+5. The last thing here is verification, which will be available once you re-run the scripts again and will be showing in the message:

 `"Congratulations!
 You already finished the homework!"`
 # Challanges faced